Corporate Governance and External Peer Review

 External peer review is not intended to be a superficial process that adds little or no value.
 In situations in which the reviewing actuary disagrees with the opining actuary, it is common for the reviewing actuary to perform a limited analysis of the impact of the differing assumptions.
 Sometimes, this sensitivity analysis or scenario testing does not produce material differences and such differences can simply be documented.
 Other times, however, the differences are material.

 It is important to also understand what external peer review is not.
 First and foremost, it is not simply one actuary "rubber-stamping” another actuary's work.
-Instead, the use of a qualified actuary who is truly independent of the opining actuary, not just a company employee or another consulting actuary at the same firm, helps ensure that the review has intrinsic value.
+Instead, the use of a qualified, credentialed actuary who is truly independent of the opining actuary helps ensure that the review has value.
 Further, it is also more than just someone proofreading the actuarial report.
 The actuarial report should have been exposed to technical and peer review before it was ever distributed, ensuring the quality of the work product itself.
 Rather, external peer review is intended to protect the interests of the interested party requesting the external review.

 An external peer review is also not an adequate substitute for a complete independent analysis.
 An actuary serving as an external peer reviewer will often make disclosures such as the following.